 “The internet is starting to feel more like real life”: Teens reveal the truth about their online world in new report, say they want parents to get more involved.

-The Demystifying Teens Online Interactions report hears from young people talk about their experiences when connected online to understand how this impacts their relationship to others, their self-expression, and their ability to create.
+The Demystifying Teens Online Interactions report hears from young people talking about their experiences when connected online.

 In response to The Big Ask, the Children’s Commissioner for England published the results in the form of The Big Answer.